 Epoxy Flooring Cost Based on Application Type

-Industrial spaces, such as warehouses and factories, require even stronger coatings, and the cost will be $8 to $15 per square foot.
-Outdoor areas, such as patios and driveways, require UV protection and typically cost $7 to $13 per square foot.
+Industrial spaces, such as warehouses and factories, require even stronger coatings.
+The industrial epoxy floor coating cost per square foot is usually $8 to $15 Outdoor areas, such as patios and driveways, require UV protection and typically cost $7 to $13 per square foot.

 Long-Term Value and Maintenance